collective/collective.xmpp.chat/README.rst

 * Manually or automatically subscribe to other users.
 * With manual roster subscriptions, you can accept or decline contact requests.
 * Chat statuses (online, busy, away, offline)
-* Custom status message
+* Custom status messages
 * Typing notifications (i.e when the contact is typing)
 * Third person messages (/me )
 * Multi-user chat in chatrooms
+* Chatrooms can be configured (privacy, persistency etc.)
 * Topics can be set for chatrooms
-* Full name and profile picture support
+* Full name and profile picture support (via VCards)

 Installation
 ============